 Make sure your training is going to move an important business needle and that you can later prove that.

 This is the best place to start your training design process.
 NEVER start a training program without knowing what business goal it supports and how to measure progress toward completion of that goal.

-2. Analyze your training needs
+2. Analyze your manufacturing training needs

-Learn more about the skill gap and workers so you can design and develop the best training possible.
+Learn more about the skill gap and the workers so you can design and develop the best training possible.

 You can’t create effective training without doing this first.